 Other companies simply have you select a wheelchair based on weight, but that often results in a poor fit.
 Why?
 A 30 lb bulldog has a very different body type from a 30 lb corgi, but those companies will provide both with the same wheelchair.

 At Walkin’ Pets, we strive to deliver the highest quality products for your pets.
 We understand that having an elderly, disabled or handicapped pet comes with many unknowns.
 We want to help make things as easy as possible.
-We accept returns and exchanges for all our products within 30 days of receiving them in like new condition with all parts and pieces included.
+We accept returns for all our products within 30 days of receiving them in like new condition with all parts and pieces included.